pedrohcleal/pedrohcleal/README.md

 Working as Backend Developer, I have proficiency in Python and am an enthusiast in Rust and Java.
 I have experience with creating and utilizing APIs, JSON data manipulation, and SQL modeling.
 Projects on my GitHub:

 - Database manipulation applications with CRUD operations
-- API creation and consumption
+- API creation and consumption with FastAPI and Flask
 - Automation scripts with Selenium, BeautifulSoup and bots
 - Documentation summaries
 - A desktop software developed in Java (BookHub)